aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 });
 ```

-Use the `caCertificateIdentifier` property to specify the [CA certificates](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL-certificate-rotation.html)
+Use the `caCertificate` property to specify the [CA certificates](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL-certificate-rotation.html)
 to use for the instance:

 ```ts